alan-turing-institute/environment-and-sustainability-gc-community/README.md

 This material has been prepared by the Turing E&S GC Senior Research Community Manager, [Cassandra Gould van Praag](http://turing.ac.uk/people/researchers/cassandra-gould-van-praag).
 Cassandra is supported under the leadership of the Turing [Tools, Practices and Systems Programme](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems).
 The delivery of all community work is supported by the leadership and operations team of the E&S GC.

 ## Contact us:
-Contact our RCM directly to ask questions, strategise and daydream about posibilities - I love to  hear about your work and think of ways we can support eachother!
+Contact our RCM directly to ask questions, strategise and daydream about possibilities - I love to  hear about your work and think of ways we can support each other!
 Email cgouldvanpraag@turing.ac.uk

 ### Slack
 You can request to be added to the Turing E&S Slack when you [add yourself to our stakeholder map](https://forms.office.com/e/ws9EHtiLkV).
-If you do not wish to appear on the stakholder map, you can [request access to slack only using this form](https://forms.office.com/e/fDnC5pR9Zc).
+If you do not wish to appear on the stakeholder map, you can [request access to slack only using this form](https://forms.office.com/e/fDnC5pR9Zc).

 In slack, please introduce yourself on the #welcome channel, and feel free to send a direct message to Cass @cassgvp!